 Fitting tiles on a curved surface

-Most tiles have flat bottoms, and depending on the roundness of your curved surface, and the size of your tile, you may need to cut the tile into two, or more, smaller pieces so it fits neatly around the curve.
-If you look at the piccy below, the tile stuck out too far, which would either cause it to break over time or it would fall off completely.
+Most tiles have flat bottoms, and depending on the roundness of your curved surface and the size of your tile, you may need to cut the tile into two or more smaller pieces so it fits neatly around the curve.
+If you look at the piccy below, the tile stuck out too far, which would either cause it to break over time or fall off completely.
 Cut mosaic tiles are also really sharp, so it’s not a good idea to have them sticking out all over the place.

 Cutting the tile into two pieces, it fits along the curve far better.